 Network for Contemporary Anthropological Theory (NCAT)

-To stay updated with NCAT's activities, please visit our Website.
+To stay updated with NCAT's activities, please visit our Website (temporarily out of order).

 The Network for Contemporary Anthropological Theory (NCAT) is the home for discussing and promoting anthropological theory within EASA.
 By theory, we refer to the common language and concepts that anthropologists use to analyze and write across spaces, times, and cultural contexts.
 It also refers to what anthropologists consider shared knowledge and reflection on who or what contributes to theory.
 Where theory is often associated with a set of core thinkers, a set of fixed historical concepts, and high-level language, the network seeks to provide a space for anthropologists from all areas and topics to contribute to broader discussions of anthropological theory.
 We look to experiment with ideas, forms, and concepts emergent from ethnographic work as well as those in conversations with other disciplines.
 The network aims to make theory accessible to all members of the anthropological community and to use language, concepts, and ideas to address pressing or overlooked social phenomena.